Southern Launch and Varda granted Australian Government approval for the first spacecraft re-entries at the Koonibba Test Range

 Varda Space Industries are pioneers in developing orbital manufacturing capsules.
 The natural advantages of the space environment, in particular microgravity, enables the production of improved pharmaceutical formulations that cannot be produced on Earth.

-Corey McLennan, CEO of the Koonibba Community Aboriginal Corporation says, ‘The Koonibba Test Range offers more than 41,000 square kilometres of uninhabited land to accept the re-entry of in-space manufacturing capsules,’ says Lloyd.
+Corey McLennan, CEO of the Koonibba Community Aboriginal Corporation says, ‘The Koonibba Test Range offers more than 41,000 square kilometres of uninhabited land to accept the re-entry of in-space manufacturing capsules,’ says Corey.
 ‘This open space combined with low air traffic means we can accept a high cadence of re-entry missions.
 This is essential for low-earth orbit to be the home for humanity’s next evolution of industrial capacity.’

 The first of the W-Series re-entry missions, W-2, is scheduled for early 2025 at the Koonibba Test Range, which Southern Launch operates in partnership with the Koonibba Community Aboriginal Corporation.